-When organizing the competition, I approach it from the athlete’s point of view, and therefore stand for, among the other things, that:
+When organizing the race, I approach it from the athlete’s point of view, and therefore stand for, among the other things, that:

 - the tracks are accurately and properly measured

 - the location of the race center would be logistically as compact as possible, so that the athletes have everything they need at hand